Reflective Supervision

 • how do you really listen?

 Clients often come to a lawyer at the one of the most vulnerable points in their lives, and they tend to look to their lawyer as a sort of a saviour – someone who will know all the answers, will relentlessly fight their corner, will give them “justice” and who will make everything all right for them.
-They can be desparate for their lawyer to have all these qualities, and sometimes sad, angry or manipulative if they fear their lawyer is not delivering.
+They can be desperate for their lawyer to have all these qualities, and sometimes sad, angry or manipulative if they fear their lawyer is not delivering.

 This can put lawyers under the most enormous pressure.
 It gets worse when we as lawyers get seduced ourselves into accepting this myth and believing it’s true that we can and should be delivering all these things.